article thumbnail

 CloudGeometry

 This has consequences both for the cost of onboarding a customer, as well as the cost of maintaining the customer during the discovery period.
-The power of well-architected cloud is in picking which of those ways does the most to keep you in business and growing.
+When you are solving a relatively new problem for your particular set of customers: the time required to make a decision about subscribing to your platform may be longer.